 OML began its journey in 2002, catering to verticals like music and comedy events, digital and TV content, and managing a lengthy roster of artists and influencers.
 It has since carved out a niche for itself -in advertising, branded content, and entertainment space.

 To achieve his goals, Kumar now plans to concentrate on team development and the creation of new brands.
-He informed Campaign that to maintain a competitive edge, OML was seeking to forge partnerships with brands, agencies, and creators from over 22 countries, especially when it came to live shows.
+He informed Campaign that OML is actively working with brands, agencies and creators globally across more than 22 countries across Africa, Europe, Latin America, and South-East Asia.

 Long-form versus short-form content